Petraea/dagobah-training/sessions/17-heterogenous/ex1-pulsar.md

 **Part 1 - Galaxy job configuration**

 As with all other aspects of running Galaxy jobs, we configure Galaxy's side in `job_conf.xml`.
-As the `galaxy` user (or `sudo -u galaxy` as `galaxyguest`) open `/srv/galaxy/server/job_conf.xml` in an editor.
+As the `galaxy` user (or `sudo -u galaxy` as `ubuntu`) open `/srv/galaxy/config/job_conf.xml` in an editor.
 First, add a new job runner plugin for the RESTful Pulsar:

 ```xml
         <plugin id="pulsar_rest" type="runner" load="galaxy.jobs.runners.pulsar:PulsarRESTJobRunner" />